shuckc/pialarm/README.md

 # pialarm
-Have a Texecom Premier alarm panel, and a Raspberry Pi?
-This repository contains scripts to speak to the panel over the UART serial ports, ideally by locating the Pi computer within the alarm panel, to provide remote monitoring and alarm escalation over the internet.
-To reach the wider world, panel log events are pushed to a Telegram chat group, and alarm triggers are pushed over the PSTN using Nexmo to send SMS messages and send text-to-speech messages.

-The project emultates some of the functionality of Wintex, the Texecom windows-based configuration system, and also uses parts of the Cestron protocol for real-time event monitoring.
-It will also speak the monitoring protocol to allow the panel to monitor the uptime of the raspberry pi and communicate alarms.
+This repository contains scripts to speak to the panel over the UART serial ports.
+The project emultates some of the functionality of Wintex, the Texecom windows-based configuration tool.

 To interface a raspberry Pi to the alarm pannel requires only a couple of resistors, plus a 12-15V DC to 5V DC power adapter.
-In the [hardware](hardware/) directory you will find a small shield fitting the Pi GPIO header to do this, and instructions to connect it to the Texecom main board.
+In the [hardware](hardware/) directory you can see how to connect it to the Texecom main board.
 It it not necessary to buy any IP-communicator or Com300 board to do this.

+### Protocol

+See captured examples and dissections of the ["simple" protocol](protocol/readme.md) and the [Wintext protocol](protocol/wintex-protocol.md).

 ### Panel configuration

 Configure via. the keypad as follows:

     COM1                        configure as 'Not connected'